What Not to Miss in ARUBA, the Caribbean A-Lister

 Cash And Cards

 The Netherlands Antilles Florin is Aruba’s official currency.
 It is abbreviated AWG.
 However, you can pay with US Dollars everywhere.
 There are many ATMs from which you can get Florin as well as Dollars.
-Also, you can pay even for small amounts by credit or debit card.
+Also, you can pay even small amounts with a credit or debit card.

 Aruban Florin